pevalisuo/AI/_sources/concepts.md

 ### Goal based agents

 The goal based agents are not only reacting to the current situation but instead they plan to reach their goals.
 The planning usually demands a model which they can use for searching action sequences for reaching the goal.
-For example automated taxi searches from the
+For example autonomous taxi can find a way to the target by searching it's model (the map) and can carry out actions (steering) to reach the goal.

 ```{figure} figures/goal_agents.png
 ---